 INDICATIONS

 ADVERSE REACTIONS

-• The most common adverse reactions in NMOSD (at least 10% of patients treated with UPLIZNA and greater than placebo) were urinary tract infection and arthralgia.
+• The most common adverse reactions (at least 10% of patients treated with UPLIZNA and greater than placebo): urinary tract infection and arthralgia in NMOSD; urinary tract infection and lymphopenia in IgG4-RD; headache and infusion-related reactions in gMG.

+INDICATIONS